servivent10/Servivent_tenant/docs/sql_scripts/31_FEATURE_compras_distribucion.md

 -- =============================================================================
 -- PURCHASE DISTRIBUTION FEATURE SCRIPT (V2 - Date Fix)
 -- =============================================================================
--- Este script actualiza la lógica de registro de compras para permitir la -- distribución de la cantidad de un único producto entre múltiples sucursales -- y RE-INCORPORA la capacidad de que el usuario establezca la fecha y hora -- de la compra, solucionando una regresión y el error de distribución.
+-- This script updates the logic for registering purchases to allow the -- distribution of a single product's quantity across multiple branches -- and RE-INCORPORATES the ability for the user to set the purchase date and time, -- fixing a regression and the distribution error.
 --
--- INSTRUCCIONES:
+-- INSTRUCTIONS:
--- Ejecuta este script completo en el Editor SQL de tu proyecto de Supabase.
+-- Execute this script completely in your Supabase SQL Editor.
 -- =============================================================================

 -- -----------------------------------------------------------------------------
--- Paso 1: Definir los tipos de datos actualizados
+-- Step 1: Define the updated data types
 -- -----------------------------------------------------------------------------
 DROP TYPE IF EXISTS public.distribucion_item_input CASCADE;
 CREATE TYPE public.distribucion_item_input AS (